DeepSenseCA/echofilter/docs/source/usage_guide.rst

         channels.

     EV file
-        An Echoview file bundling :term:`Sv` data together with associated lines and regions produced by processing.
+        An :term:`Echoview` file bundling :term:`Sv` data together with associated lines and regions produced by processing.

     EVL
-        The Echoview line file format.
+        The :term:`Echoview` line file format.

     EVR
-        The Echoview region file format.
+        The :term:`Echoview` region file format.

     Inference
         The procedure of using a :term:`model` to generate output predictions